 - Have friends or family talked to you about your drinking habits negatively impacting yours or their lives?

 - Are you facing legal problems due to your drinking or substance abuse?

-If you answered yes to any of these questions, you might already have the answer to your question, “Do I have a drinking problem?”
+If you answered yes to any of these questions, you might already have the answer to your question, “Am I an alcoholic?”